FORARTfe/MusiKernel2/README.md

-MusiKernel is an all-in-one DAW and suite of instrument & effect plugins, designed to be easy to install and use without the need for any 3rd party software.
+## MusiKernel *was* an all-in-one DAW and suite of instrument & effect plugins, designed to be easy to install and use without the need for any 3rd party software.

----

 - [**How to Build**](#how-to-build)
     - [Debian and Ubuntu](#debian-and-ubuntu)